CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 1. Select **Recommendations (1)** from the left navigation pane.
 Search and select the **Management ports should be closed on your virtual machines (2)** recommendation from the **All recommendations** tab, select the **asclab-win** resource.
 You can search it using the search box.

     > **Note**: If you don't see the above recommendation that means it is not loaded yet to the control list and it could take up to 24 hours for all the recommendations to show up.
 It is possible that during lab time, this may not show up – which is the case sometimes.
-You can note down this step number then continue to the next exercise and verify this later.
+You can note down this step number then continue to the next task and verify this later.

     ![policy assignment](../Images/asc-win.png)